Dan-Eli/geo_sim_processing/README.md

 ## Line Simplification versus Line Generalization

 *Line Simplification* is the process of removing vertices in a line while trying to keep the maximum number of details within the line whereas *Line Generalization* is the process of removing meaningless (unwanted) details in a line usually for scaling down.
 The well known Douglas-Peucker algorithm is a very good example of line simplification tool and Reduce Bend falls more in the category of line generalization tools.
 Keep in mind thay both algorithms can be complementary because Reduce Bend will not remove unnecessary vertices in the case of very high densities of vertices.
-It may be a good idea to use [Simplifier](#Simplifier) before Reduce Bend in the case of very densed geometries.
+It may be a good idea to use [Simplify](#Simplify) before Reduce Bend in the case of very densed geometries.

 ## How it works